-Voto Latino is a grassroots political organization focused on educating and empowering a new generation of Latinx voters, as well as creating a more robust and inclusive democracy.
+Voto Latino is a civic engagement organization focused on educating and empowering a new generation of Latinx voters, as well as creating a more robust and inclusive democracy.
 Through innovative digital campaigns, culturally relevant programs and authentic voices, we shepherd the Latinx community towards full realization of its political power.

-In our 15-year history, we’ve been at the forefront of political, cultural, digital trends for organizing and activating Latinxs.
+In our 18-year history, we’ve been at the forefront of political, cultural, digital trends for organizing and activating Latinxs.
 Have a look at some of the highlights of our work:

 November 2020: 601k Voters Registered